 - Clean the chicken.
 Do not cut off the neck and/or tail, if they are still attached.
 They help keep the rice inside the cavity.
 Place the cleaned chicken on a cutting board or a large plate.
 Clean the inside of the cavity with a paper towel to remove any blood.
 Fold the attached neck into the cavity to close the hole.

 - Stuff the cavity with the sweet rice and a couple of garlic cloves, leaving room (about 1/4 of the cavity) for the rice to expand as it cooks.
+You can also cut off some offshoots of the ginseng and add to the cavity if you like.

 - To keep the rice inside the cavity while being cooked, use of one of these two methods: (1) Make a small cut through the thick skin part between one thigh and the cavity opening, but not too close to the edge.
 Then, use your finger to expand the hole enough to fit the end part of a leg.
 Bring the other leg over, and insert the end part through the hole to keep the legs crossed together, tucking the tail in to close the opening (see the photos above); or (2) Simply cross the legs and tie together with kitchen twine.
 Tightly close the cavity with a toothpick if necessary.